Lourdes-Mulkern/biot74000-portfolio/_pages/toolkit.md

 **Use example:** Preform detail analysis of a data set and produce useable data charts for visual comparison of a variety of types of graphs.
 Learned how to change formatting and colour schemes.

-**Strengths / limitations:** excellent for reproducing the same outcome from a variety of data sets by following a script.
+**Strengths / limitations:** Excellent for reproducing the same outcome from a variety of data sets by following a script.

 ---

+### Github

+**Use example:** Creating an online portfolio of useable work skill and tools to showcase my abilities to potential employers.

+**Strengths / limitation:** I am able to modify an already existing repository, not able to create one from scratch.

+---

-## Specific Applications in Biotechnology
+## Specific Applications in Biotechnology (Theory Based)

 ### Biomanufacturing and Synthetic Biology
 **Use example:** What type of construct are you designing, do you have a clean cell line to work with, what is your expected outcome

-**Strengths / limitations:** Data: what type of plasmid you need and what host organism you are working with.
+**Data:** Data: what type of plasmid you need and what host organism you are working with.
 Types of resistance and size capacity of your vector.

 ---

 ### Plant Breeding and Genome Editing
 **Use example:** Does this line carry the trait of interest.
 Can I select for it in future generations

-**Strengths / limitations:** Genotyping panels across breeding populations.
+**Data:** Genotyping panels across breeding populations.
 Whole genome resequencing of parental lines.
 Amplicon sequencing at edited sites